 2. Effects by Location

 Under statistical discrimination theories, if discrimination is driven by store clerks’ estimations of the likelihood that the specific customer will continue to buy at the store, then the store location should play a dominant role in shaping testers’ return outcomes.
-Sellers located in predominantly white neighborhoods may exhibit more discrimination towards African-American customers than sellers located in predominantly black neighborhoods.
-To test this hypothesis, the study will merge data on neighborhoods by census tract, and use regression analysis to test whether the extent of discrimination varies with the proportion of African-American residents located near the store.
+Sellers located in predominantly white neighborhoods may exhibit more discrimination towards African-American customers than do sellers located in predominantly black neighborhoods.
+To test this hypothesis, the study will merge data on neighborhoods by census tracts, and use regression analysis to test whether the extent of discrimination varies with the proportion of African-American residents located near the store.

 Effects by Store Characteristics